William C Allen

-Bath was not just about the 18th century ‘Age of Elegance’ but was also the centre of unashamed licentiousness.
+In the 18th century, Bath was not just about its ‘Age of Elegance’, but was also the centre of unashamed licentiousness.
 A past where the great city’s historic streets were literally teaming with prostitutes.
 Walcot Street, Avon Street and the Holloway district of Bath were notorious as centres of the sex trade.

 Prostitution was so rife in fact that by 1805, while Jane Austen was a Bath resident, a Female Penitentiary and Lock Hospital was founded in Walcot to address the problem.
-The Penitentiary offered prostitutes salvation from walking the streets in retrun for ‘honest toil’.
-The charity took in washing and ironing and the large garden behind Ladymead House in Walcot Street made excellent drying grounds.
+The Penitentiary offered prostitutes salvation from walking the streets in return for ‘honest toil’.
+The charity took in washing and ironing and the large garden behind Ladymead House in Walcot Street provided them with excellent drying grounds.

 The first women admitted were Eliza Davey and Jane Matthews, both aged seventeen.
 The youngest, in March 1820, was described as an ‘unconsenting little sufferer of only nine years old’.